nhoj/PHTwitter/README.md

         - If you prefer to get the latest everytime, just refresh the page and click the `Fetch Tweets` again.

 * Reply to tweets
-    - To reply to tweets, select any of the tweets on the screen using the checkboxes.
+    - To reply to tweets, select any of the tweets on the screen using the checkboxes or simply clicking the table row.
     - Select which message to send to the selected tweets on the dropdown box on the right.
-    - Select the account to use to send the selected tweets on the dropdown box right below the message.
     - Click `Send reply to selected tweets`
     - NOTE:
     	- Replied tweets are automatically erased in the screen and the list refreshes to the latest tweets.